nextcloud/documentation/admin_manual/configuration_server/theming.rst

 * Name (e.g. ACME Inc. Cloud)
 * Web link (e.g. https://acme.inc/)
 * Slogan
-* Color: The color of the header bar, checkboxes, and folder icon
+* Primary color: The color used for important buttons, checkboxes, and folder icon
+* Background color: The background color if no image is used, the color of header bar icons is also generated from this
 * Logo: The logo will appear in the header and on the login page.
 The default has 62/34 px.
 * Background and login image: The background image